List of characters in the Mahabharata: Chandra

-Chandra is the moon god.
-He is son of Anusuya and Atri.
-The Chandravanshi (lunar dynasty) is named after him as he started it.
-Chandra had an affair with Tara, Brihaspati's wife.
-From their union, Tara became pregnant with Chandra's son, Budha.
-Budha's son, Pururavas, was the first king of the lunar dynasty.
-Later, Chandra married Rohini and a son named Varchas was born.

 Chandravarma Kamboja

-Chandravarma Kamboja is the first Kamboja king mentioned by name in the Mahābhārata.
-He was an ancestor of Duryodhana's wife Bhanumati.
+Chandravarma Kamboja is the first Kamboja king of solar race mentioned by name in the Mahābhārata.
 He appears to have been an ancient very powerful and renowned (vikhyaat) ruler of the Kambojas.
 He finds mention in the Adiparva section of the epic Mahābhārata, where he is stated to be an Asura or a demonic ruler.

-Gandharva King Chitrasena
+Chitrasena

-Chitrasen appeared twice in the epic.
-Chitrasena was the King of the Gandharvas who prevented the Kauravas from putting up their camp near the pond where he himself had encamped.

-Chitrasena was also introduced in the epic in the Vana Parva, as a teacher of music by Indra.
-Indra foresaw that Arjuna would have to spend one year at King Virata's palace as a eunuch, during which time he would need the knowledge of music and dance.
-He wanted Arjuna to be trained by the king of the Gandharvas, Chitrasena.
-Chitrasena began his classes soon and the two also became good friends.
-When Urvashi cursed Arjuna to remain a eunuch for life, it was Chitrasena along with Indra who mediated with her to reduce the tenure of her curse to a single year.
-Chitrasena was able to achieve this by narrating to her the story of the Pandavas and the bravery of Arjuna.

 Chekitana

 Chekitana was the son of Kekaya king Dhrishtaketu and Queen Shrutakirti, a Yadava.
+He was the leader of Andhaka sect of Yadavas.
 Chekitana was described to be a valorous warrior, who fought with warriors like Susharma, Kripacharya and Dronacharya.
 He also rescued Nakula from the clutches of Duryodhana.
 On the 18th day, he was killed by Duryodhana.

 Chitra and Chitrasena

-Chitra and Chitrasena were brothers and the 2 kings of the Abhisara Kingdom.
+Chitra and Chitrasena were brothers and the two kings of the Abhisara Kingdom.
 Both of them sided with the Kauravas in the Kurukshetra War.
 Chitra was killed by Prativindhya on the 16th day, whereas Chitrasena was killed by Shrutakarma on the same day.

 Chitrāngada

-Chitrāngada was a king in ancient India.
-In the Mahabharata, he is the elder son of Shantanu and Satyavati, ascending the throne of Hastinapura after his father's death.
-However, he is killed by a Gandharva named Chitrāngada soon after that.